onap/vnfrqts-requirements/docs/Chapter8.rst

 R-46986: The VNF **SHOULD** have source code scanned using scanning tools (e.g., Fortify) and provide reports.

-R-97293: The VNF Vendor **MUST NOT** require audits of Service Provider’s business.
+R-97293: The VNF provider **MUST NOT** require audits of Service Provider’s business.

-R-16065: The VNF Vendor **MUST** provide configurable parameters (if unable to conform to YANG model) including VNF attributes/parameters and valid values, dynamic attributes and cross parameter dependencies (e.g., customer provisioning data).
+R-16065: The VNF provider **MUST** provide configurable parameters (if unable to conform to YANG model) including VNF attributes/parameters and valid values, dynamic attributes and cross parameter dependencies (e.g., customer provisioning data).

 R-34484: The VNF **SHOULD** create a single component VNF for VNFCs that can be used by other VNFs.

-R-30278: The VNF Vendor **MUST** provide a Resource/Device YANG model as a foundation for creating the YANG model for configuration.
+R-30278: The VNF provider **MUST** provide a Resource/Device YANG model as a foundation for creating the YANG model for configuration.
 This will include VNF attributes/parameters and valid values/attributes configurable by policy.

 R-35401: The VNF **MUST** must support SSH and allow SSH access to the Ansible server for the endpoint VM(s) and comply with the  Network Cloud Service Provider guidelines for authentication and access.